 Having a good backup strategy in place is crucial to being able to keep your business running.
 Develop a backup strategy that protects all of your critical data, and automates it as much as possible to run on a schedule.

-The 3-2-1 Backup Strategy is a good place to start: Three copies of data – live, backup and offsite.
+The 3-2-1 backup strategy is a good place to start: Three copies of data—live, backup, and off-site.
 User systems with important data should be backed up, as should servers and any other computers needed to run the business.
-One backup should be stored locally for easy recovery, and one copy of the backup should be stored offsite.
-This is where a cloud service (like Backblaze for Business, or for server and NAS systems, B2 Cloud Storage) can come in really handy.
+One backup should be stored locally for easy recovery, and one copy of the backup should be stored off-site.
+This is where a cloud service (like Backblaze Business Backup, or for server and NAS systems, Backblaze B2 Cloud Storage) can really come in handy.
 Just make sure to observe safe data handling procedures (like encryption, as mentioned above) to keep everything in your control.